fsantanna/dceu/doc/manual.md

 1. An *infinite loop* with an empty header, which only terminates from break conditions.
-2. An [*iterator loop*](#iterator-loop) with an iterator expression that executes on each step until it returns `nil`.
+2. An [*iterator loop*](#iterator-loop) with an iterator expression that executes on each step until it signals termination.
 3. A [*numeric loop*](#numeric-loop) with a range that specifies the number of steps to execute.